-Demand-side investments are consumer outlays for the purchase of end-use equipment.
-Ongoing spending associated is assumed to occur in the same year as when assets become operational.
-For efficiency, this does not include all of the spending, only the amount that is spent (including taxes and freight costs) to procure equipment that is more efficient than a baseline.
+Demand-side investments are typically accounted as the incremental spending required to purchase energy-efficient or switch to alternative fuel end-use equipment.
+Ongoing spending associated is assumed to occur in the same year as assets become operational.
+For efficiency, this typically does not include all the capital value of the asset, but rather the amount that is invested (including taxes and freight costs) to procure equipment that is more efficient than a baseline.
 The investment cost includes labour costs that are directly related to an installation, while additional costs can arise from administrative procedures, legal protection and border clearances, which are also included in the cost estimate.
-In other words, this calculation reflects the additional amount that consumers have to pay for higher energy efficiency over the projection period.
+In other words, this calculation tends to reflect either the additional amount that consumers have to pay for higher energy efficiency over the projection period, or the estimated value of the clean energy component of the asset (for instance, investment in electric vehicles is estimated based only on the capital cost of the battery pack).

 Across the GEC Model regions and for each end-use sector (industry, transport and buildings), the investment needed to move to greater efficiency levels have been analysed.
-The analysis is based on investment cost, stock turnover and the economic return required across sub-sectors in industry, across modes of transport and across end-uses in buildings.
-For example, in the road transport sector, the costs of efficiency improvements and of a switch to alternative fuel vehicles are used as an input to the model to determine each option's cost-competitiveness.
-Based on the outcome of this analysis, the investment needs are then determined by multiplying the number of vehicles sold in each year by the costs of each vehicle.
+The analysis is based on investment cost, stock turnover and the economic return required across sub-sectors in industry, across modes of transport and across end uses in buildings.
+For example, in the road transport sector, the costs of efficiency improvements and of a switch to alternative fuel vehicles are used as an input to the model to determine each option's costcompetitiveness.
+Based on the outcome of this analysis, the investment needs are then determined by multiplying the number of vehicles sold in each year by the costs for the clean energy portion of each vehicle.